Balwant Singh Ramoowalia

 Balwant Singh started his political career with student politics as a general secretary of Student Federation of India in 1963.
 He went on to join All India Sikh Students' Federation and was its president from 1968 to 1972.

-Later he joined Akali Dal and became Member of Parliament twice from Faridkot and Sangrur.
+Later he joined Akali Dal and became Member of Parliament from Sangrur.
 He left Akali Dal to get elected to Rajya Sabha in 1996 and served as the Union Minister for Social Welfare.